open-ephys/gui-docs/source/Tutorials/Data-Synchronization.rst

 Offline Synchronization
 #######################

-Offline synchronization can be performed as long as the same digital reference signal is shared between streams during a recording.
+Offline synchronization can be performed as long as the same sync line event is shared between streams during a recording.

 Neuropixels sample at roughly 30 kHz, but the actual sample rate can be slightly higher or lower.

 If recording from multiple probes, or synchronizing data with another acquisition system, you’ll need to compute a timestamp scaling factor based on events that are shared across all data sources.
 Otherwise, the clocks will drift by ~10s of ms per hour.

-To perform the alignment, you’ll need to identify the first and last shared reference signal in the recording.
+To perform the alignment, you’ll need to identify the first and last shared sync line event in the recording.

 The temporal offset between the start of the first sync pulses defines the shift between any device and the master clock.
 Once this is known, you can calculate the expected interval between the first and last sync pulse (given the expected sample rate of a device).